-If you’re looking to execute a right of first refusal agreement, it’s recommended that both sides get qualified real estate attorneys involved.
+If you want to include a right of first refusal in a contract, you and the homeowner should get qualified real estate attorneys involved.

-While generally not complex, it’s common for such clauses to contain important points including a time limit under which the ROFR applies and agreed-upon way to calculate the future price of the real estate holding.
-By way of example, the home price might ultimately end up being a flat rate, a certain percentage above market value, or simply the matching of an offer that the seller would otherwise accept from a member of the general public.
+While the process is fairly straightforward, ROFR clauses typically outline important terms, including the time frame that the ROFR applies and how the seller and ROFR holder will calculate the price of the real estate holding.
+The home sale price can be a flat rate, a percentage above market value or an agreement to match an offer the seller would otherwise accept from a buyer.

 How Can I Avoid ROFR Problems?

-For example: How long should a right of first refusal last?
-How much time should a buyer have to exercise their rights or step away from the deal?
-What’s a fair method to calculate a future purchase price for the property?
-And, of course, for home sellers: Will entering into a right of first refusal create any issues if you’re looking to refinance an existing mortgage (for which your current property typically serves as loan collateral)?
+For example, how long should a right of first refusal last?
+How much time should a buyer have to exercise their right or step away from the deal?
+What’s a fair method of calculating the property’s purchase price?
+How will a down payment affect an ROFR?

-If you’re considering employing an ROFR agreement, be sure to consult with a real estate attorney to help minimize future issues and concerns.
+If you’re considering an ROFR, consult a real estate agent and attorney to help avoid issues down the line.

-The Bottom Line: ROFRs Give Peace Of Mind, But At A Price
+The Bottom Line: ROFRs Offer Peace Of Mind At A Price

-So, what is a right of first refusal in the end?
-Think of it as a future planning tool … and way to enjoy some measure of relative certainty in what can otherwise often be a highly volatile and/or unpredictable real estate market.
+Think of the right of first refusal as a future planning tool and a way to enjoy some measure of relative certainty in an unpredictable real estate market.